ESOPs in S Corporations

 - For a 10-year period after conversion, if the company sells any asset it held on the day of its S corporation election, it will have to pay "built-in gains" tax on that sale.
 This tax is in addition to taxes paid by shareholders.

 - In S corporations, some fringe benefits paid to 2% or more owners are taxable.

 - Net operating losses incurred as a C corporation are suspended while an S corporation.
 These losses may be applied against LIFO or built-in gains taxes, however.

-- State laws vary, and some states may not track federal laws.
-In California, for instance, ESOPs are subject to state unrelated business income tax.
+- State laws vary, and a few states not track federal laws.

 - S corporations must operate on a calendar year.